inventree/inventree-docs/docs/start/docker_prod.md

 ### Data Volume

-InvenTree stores data which is meant to be persistent (e.g. uploaded media files, database data, etc) in a volume which is mapped to a local system directory.
-The location of this directory must be configured in the `.env` file.
+InvenTree stores any persistent data (e.g. uploaded media files, database data, etc) in a [volume](https://docs.docker.com/storage/volumes/) which is mapped to a local system directory.
+The location of this directory must be configured in the `.env` file, specified using the `INVENTREE_EXT_VOLUME` variable.

 !!! info "Data Directory"
     Make sure you change the path to the local directory where you want persistent data to be stored.

 ## Production Setup Guide

-!!! info "Starting Point"
-    This setup guide assumes you are starting in the `./docker/production/` directory.

 ### Edit Environment Variables